mhesfahani97/DigiNext-DevOps-BootCamp/Task_4/Kubernetes_Learning_1/README.md

 ## Prerequisites

 1. **VM Creation**:
-   - Set up three VMs based on your preferred method.
+   - Set up three VMs based on your preferred method.(I'll use digitaloceans VPC and VPS)
    - If using DigitalOcean, refer to this [initial server setup guide](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-20-04).

 2. **Master Node Setup**: